1951 Formula One season: Round 7: Italy

-Race 8: Spain
+Round 8: Spain

 The last non-championship race of the year, the Goodwood Trophy, was won by Farina in an Alfa three weeks after the Italian Grand Prix.

 The first ever Formula One Spanish Grand Prix, held at the Pedralbes street circuit in Barcelona, took place four weeks after the Goodwood Trophy race.
-The Ferrari and Alfa Romeo teams each ran four cars, with Ferrari fielding Ascari, Gigi Villoresi, Froilan Gonzalez, and Piero Taruffi and Alfa Romeo running Fangio, Giuseppe Farina, Felice Bonetto, and Baron Emanuel de Graffenried.
-Ascari was fastest in practice and shared the front row of the 4–3–4 grid with Fangio, Gonzalez, and Farina.
+The Ferrari and Alfa Romeo teams each ran four cars, with Ferrari fielding Ascari, Gigi Villoresi, Froilan González, and Piero Taruffi and Alfa Romeo running Fangio, Giuseppe Farina, Felice Bonetto, and Baron Emanuel de Graffenried.
+Ascari was fastest in practice and shared the front row of the 4–3–4 grid with Fangio, González, and Farina.
 Behind them were Villoresi, de Graffenried and Taruffi.
-Ascari led from the start, with Gonzalez chasing, but by the end of the first lap, Gonzalez had dropped to fifth behind Farina, Fangio, and Bonetto.
+Ascari led from the start, with González chasing, but by the end of the first lap, González had dropped to fifth behind Farina, Fangio, and Bonetto.
 Fangio quickly passed Farina and took the lead from Ascari on the fourth lap.
 As Fangio sailed away to victory, Ferrari's challenge fell apart along with its tires – the team having opted to use smaller wheels than normal.
 By the time the team had sorted out the problem, Ascari was two laps behind.
-Fangio duly won the race and his first of five championships, with Gonzalez finishing second and Farina third.
+Fangio duly won the race and his first of five championships, with González finishing second and Farina third.

-Season review

-The World Championship Grand Prix races were open to FIA Formula One cars except the Indianapolis 500, which also counted to the 1951 AAA Championship, and was restricted to American Championship Cars.